ysengoku/42-cub3d-macOS/README.md

 static void	get_draw_range(t_cub3d *data, t_treasure *treasure)
 {

+	// Calculate the x-coordinate on the screen where the sprite should be displayed
+	// By dividing the sprite's camera-relative x-coordinate by the sprite's camera-relative y-coordinate,
+	// we calculate the direction and distance of the sprite from the camera.
-	treasure->screen_x = (int)(data->win_half_w * (1 + treasure->camera.x / treasure->camera.y));
+	// Adding this value to the screen center (WIN_W / 2) gives the x-coordinate on the screen where the sprite should be displayed. treasure->screen_x = (int)(data->win_half_w * (1 + treasure->camera.x / treasure->camera.y));

-	treasure->draw_height = ft_abs((int)(WIN_H / treasure->camera.y));
+	// Calculate the height that the sprite should occupy on the screen treasure->draw_height = ft_abs((int)(WIN_H / treasure->camera.y));
-	treasure->start_y = -treasure->draw_height / 2 + data->win_half_h;
+	// Calculate the y-coordinate range on the screen where the sprite should be displayed treasure->start_y = -treasure->draw_height / 2 + data->win_half_h;
 	if (treasure->start_y < 0)
 		treasure->start_y = 0;
 	treasure->end_y = treasure->draw_height / 2 + data->win_half_h;
 	if (treasure->end_y >= WIN_H)
 		treasure->end_y = WIN_H - 1;

-	treasure->draw_width = treasure->draw_height;
+	// Calculate the width that the sprite should occupy on the screen treasure->draw_width = treasure->draw_height;
-	treasure->start_x = -treasure->draw_width / 2 + treasure->screen_x;
+	// Calculate the x-coordinate range on the screen where the sprite should be displayed treasure->start_x = -treasure->draw_width / 2 + treasure->screen_x;
 	if (treasure->start_x < 0)
 		treasure->start_x = 0;